Lowe’s forecasts 2017 sales ahead of estimates; shares rise

-Lowe’s Cos Inc forecast 2017 sales ahead of analysts’ estimates and reported better-than-expected quarterly comparable-store sales as the company benefited from a strong housing market in the United States.
+Lowe’s Cos Inc forecast 2017 sales ahead of analysts’ estimates and reported better-than-expected quarterly comparable-store sales as consumers continued to spruce up their homes or buy new ones.

-Shares of the No. 2 U.S. home improvement retailer rose about 6 per cent to $78.50 in premarket trading on Wednesday.
+Shares of the No. 2 U.S. home improvement retailer rose 7.4 per cent to $79.88 in premarket trading on Wednesday.

-Homebuilding in the United States jumped 11.3 per cent in December as a firming economy and higher wages due to a tightening labor market boosted demand for housing.
+Homebuilding in the United States jumped 11.3 per cent in December as a firming economy and higher wages due to a tightening labour market boosted demand for housing.

+Increase in the value of homes and stable fixed-rate mortgages have spurred remodeling activity by homeowners.

+Lowe’s has been underperforming compared with larger rival Home Depot Inc in the past several quarters, mainly as Lowe’s focused on its do-it-yourself customers.

 The company also forecast its comparable-store sales to rise 3.5 per cent in 2017.

-Sales at Lowe’s stores open more than 13 months rose 5.1 per cent in the fourth quarter ended Feb.
+Sales at Lowe’s stores open for more than 13 months rose 5.1 per cent in the fourth quarter ended Feb.
 3, above the average analyst estimate of a rise of 2.2 per cent, according to analysts polled by research firm Consensus Metrix.

-Larger rival Home Depot Inc reported higher-than-expected quarterly profit and sales and announced a $15-billion share repurchase program in February, helped by the sale of big-ticket items such as appliances and flooring products.
+Lowe’s operated 2,129 home improvement and hardware stores in the United States, Canada and Mexico as of Feb.
+3 and said it expected to add about 35 stores in 2017.

-Lowe’s net earnings increased to $663-million, or 74 cents per share, in the quarter, from $11-million, or 1 cent per share, in the year-earlier period.
+Net earnings rose to $663-million, or 74 cents per share, in the latest quarter, from $11-million, or 1 cent, in the year-ago period, when the company took a non-cash charge of $530-million related to its decision to exit its joint venture in Australia with Woolworths Ltd.

 Excluding certain items, the company earned 86 cents per share.
 Analysts on average had expected 79 cents per share, according to Thomson Reuters I/B/E/S.Report Typo/Error